davidfreitas51/Clinica-da-Mulher/README.md

 ## Usage

-The program facilitates the management of clients, consultation reasons, and appointments, enabling creation, reading, editing, searching, sorting, and deletion of data as necessary.
+The program facilitates the management of appointments, clients and appointment reasons, enabling creation, reading, editing, searching, sorting, and deletion of data as necessary.
 To schedule an appointment, it is necessary to first register reasons and clients.

 ## Demonstration